5 Wedding Day Tips for Better Photography – Bridal Party Edition

 When walking down the isle, keep that chin UP!
-This isn’t a funeral and the ground isn’t that interesting – so don’t look at it!
+The ground isn’t really that interesting – so don’t look at it!
 This might seem like a no brainer, but it is difficult to remember.
-Especially when you’re worried about not busting your ass because your dress it too long or you haven’t worn heels in 3 years.
+Especially when you’re worried about falling because your dress it too long or you haven’t worn heels in 3 years.
 I get it!
 Try to take it slow while walking – keep your chin up and your shoulders back.
 If you need to look down, do it in a glance and then gimme all the confidence you got in those 2 minutes and we’ll be best friends.

-There ya have it!
+There you have it!
 5 Wedding Day Tips for Better Photography for the Bridal Party